dev-academy-programme/orientation---Archived/tools/git-and-github/using-github-during-phase-0.md

 As part of your preparation for Phase 0 you should have set up an account on [GitHub](https://GitHub.com/) using your first name as part of your GitHub user name.
 If not, go set one up right now.
 Note that the general practice on GitHub is to use "train-case" (all lowercase letters with words separated by hyphens).
 So if you're name were Mohandas K. Gandhi, your GitHub username would be `mohandas-k-gandhi`, or just `mohandas-gandhi`.
 In the future, you may be involved in many projects involving GitHub, using your own name for your GitHub account, where possible, works best.

 Once you have an account, you can create your first repository.
-Then we'll clone it to your new virtual machine.
+Then we'll clone it to your computer.
+We often call the cloned copy 'local' and the one on GitHub 'remote'.

 # GitHub workflow:

 This is an example of how you will be interacting with GitHub each week.

 You will learn how to
-* Create a standard workspace directory (A folder which will hold all of your EDA repositories)
+* Create a standard workspace directory (A directory which will hold all of your EDA repositories)
 * Create a repository (E.g. `sprint-1)
 * Clone it, make changes to it, commit them and push to GitHub